Vishvajeet590/CowinPy-Andy/README.md

 # Setup process for Otp to Pc feature
+Note : Pc and android device must be connected to a common network (Same wifi or Connect pc with hotspot of Android device )

 Step 1 : Download Beta APK from [Here](https://github.com/Vishvajeet590/CowinPy-Andy/blob/master/APK/CowinPy%20Test.apk) and Zip containg all files from OtpTOPc folder from [Here](https://github.com/Vishvajeet590/CowinPy-Andy/blob/master/Otp2Pc/Otp2Pc.rar).
 Run OtpServer.py in terminal.